marcopennekamp/lore/specification/expressions.md

 You can **construct** a list by putting comma-separated elements inside square brackets: `[a, b, c]`.
 The empty list is denoted simply `[]` and has the type `Nothing`.
 You can **append** to a list with the `:+` operator, which is the native way to expand a list.

 Lore currently has no native, mutable array type.
 They will eventually be added to Pyramid with VM support.

-##### Equality and Order

-Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal under `lore.core.equal?`.
-A list `v1` is less than another list `v2` if their elements follow lexicographic ordering under `lore.core.less_than?`.
-If all elements are equal, but `v1` is shorter than `v2`, `v1 < v2` holds.